googlecartographer/rfcs/text/0000-serialization-format.md

-This RFC is going to address this issue by introducing a `SerializationHeader` message and an interface for parsing serialized states, independent of the file-format.
+This RFC is going to address this issue by introducing a `SerializationHeader` message and an interface for parsing serialized states, independent of the serialization format.

 ## Approach

 [approach]: #approach

-For being able to identify the underlying file-format, we introduce a `SerializationHeader` message.
+For being able to identify the underlying serialization format, we introduce a `SerializationHeader` message.

 ```